pflarue/ardop/docs/Pat_windows.md

 If "ptt_ctrl" is true, but a valid "rig" is not defined, then Pat will produce an error like "unable to set PTT rig '': not defined or not loaded."
 As mentioned above, if Pat cannot connect to a rig defined in "hamlib_rigs" it will also produce an error.

 9. The settings configured the last few steps are sufficient to connect to another station using Ardop if you initiate the connection.
-If you also want your station to listen for other stations calling it (for a Peer-to-Peer Winlink connection), you also most add "ardop" to the "listen" setting.
+If you also want your station to listen for other stations calling it (for a Peer-to-Peer Winlink connection), you also must add "ardop" to the "listen" setting.
 This is right before "hamlib_rigs" in the configuration file, and looks like:

 ` "listen": ["ardop"],`